-I’m most intrigued by Vukovic’s insight into Cersei’s “walk of shame.”
+I’m most intrigued by Vukovic’s insight into Cersei’s Season Five “walk of shame.”
 The GOT crew reportedly shelled out $200,000 for merchants to close during the multi-day shoot, and Croatian extras had an opportunity to vent pent-up frustration when they were told to shout whatever abuse they wanted at Cersei.

 “Many were yelling ‘where were you in 1991,’” Vukovic says, a reference to the Croatian War of Independence, in which the city suffered extensive damage.

 Today, just a few nicks in Dubrovnik’s sturdy walls and stone facades hint at the devastating shelling it received in the conflict that led to Croatia’s freedom from Yugoslavia.
 The only assaults it repeatedly—and gladly—braves these days are invading hordes of visitors.

 Tour guides lead conga lines of camera-toting tourists through the throng to key sights.
 Highlights include a 14th century Franciscan monastery, elaborately furnished Rector’s Palace, Venetian-style clock tower with a snooze alarm (repeating the chiming of the hour after three minutes), and Dubrovnik Cathedral’s reliquaries, including the bones of various saints and a purported piece of Jesus’ diaper.

 GET AWAY FROM THE FRAY